TheOdinProject/curriculum/JS101/fundamentals-1.md

 ### Arrays
 Strings and numbers may be our building blocks but, as you can probably imagine, as your scripts get larger and more complex you're going to need a way to deal with large numbers of them.
 Luckily, Javascript has a couple of data types that are used for just that.
 An Array is simply an ordered collection of items (Strings, numbers, or other things).

-1. [This tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Arrays) is a great introduction and includes a couple of coding exercises for you.
-The exercises at the end of this lesson assume you know a little more than we've encountered at this point.
-Feel free to give them a shot (they aren't *that* hard) but don't sweat it if you have a hard time.
-You'll get practice in the lessons to follow.
+1. [This tutorial](https://www.w3schools.com/js/js_arrays.asp) is a great introduction.
+Once you've gotten a handle on arrays in general, check out [this article](https://www.w3schools.com/js/js_array_methods.asp) about some of the special methods you can use to manipulate arrays...
+Don't forget to do the exercises at the end of each lesson!
+These fundamentals are something you'll use every day, so don't rush too much and miss out!

 ### Getting Help!
 We've learned a lot!
 As we mentioned above, we don't expect that you will have retained all of this information on the first go through.
 Your next step then is to _practice_.
 The more you use this stuff, the better you'll retain it.
 However, as you begin trying to write some code you'll almost definitely realize that you have forgotten something along the way.
 Knowing where to look online is a pretty useful skill.
 Take a few minutes to check out the following sites.
 Get used to their layout and be ready to come right back to them when you discover you've lost something.